University of Engineering & Management, Jaipur: Sports facility

 The university has Wi-Fi enabled hostels for easy access to the internet.
 Besides the own Wi-Fi connectivity of the university, Vodafone provides Wi-Fi facility inside the campus for free of cost.
 All the computers of computer laboratories and library are connected to the internet via a high-speed LAN connection.

 Extracurricular

 Annual Technical Festivals, Cultural Festivals, Sports Festivals are held.

 Robotics Workshops, are held twice a year.
 Apart from these, there are regular Coding Workshops, Workshops on Ethical Hacking, Web Programming etc.

 Annual Optronix Conference is held at the campus where professors of international repute from Japan, USA, Canada, London come in.
 Students are exposed to international teaching right from Day-1.

 The SPIE, USA - India Chapter is led by the students of University of Engineering & Management, and they travel to USA every year funded by SPIE and OSA (Optical Society of America).

 The university also has student chapters on SPIE and The Optical Society of America (OSA).

-Community Development and Social Service - Teaching Street Children, Cultural activities at Oldage homes, Plantation Programs etc. are regular features of the University of Engineering & Management (UEM).
+Community Development and Social Service - Teaching Street Children, Cultural activities at Old age homes, Plantation Programs etc. are regular features of the University of Engineering & Management (UEM).